-The remainder of your questions relate to whether there is a complete or partial withdrawal under the circumstances you outlined.
-Section 4203 provides, inter alia, [3] that a complete withdrawal occurs when an employer (1) permanently ceases to have an obligation to contribute under the plan or (2) permanently ceases all covered operations under the plan.
+Your questions relate to whether there is a complete or partial withdrawal under the circumstances you outlined.
+Section 4203 provides, inter alia, that a complete withdrawal occurs when an employer (1) permanently ceases to have an obligation to contribute under the plan or (2) permanently ceases all covered operations under the plan.

 The rules governing partial withdrawals are contained in Section 4205.
 Since Section 4205(a)(1), which provides for a partial withdrawal if there is a 70% contribution decline, does not apply to plan years beginning before April 29, 1982, there can be no partial withdrawal under this section until the end of the first plan year beginning on or after April 29, 1982.
-However, a contribution decline at the present time may result in a partial withdrawal under Section 4205(a)(1) in a future plan year because the contribution decline is measured at the end of a 3-year test period, and the first two years of that period can begin before April 29, 1982.
+However, a contribution decline at the present time may result in a partial withdrawal under Section 4205(a)(1) in a future plan year because the contribution decline is measured at the end of a 3-year test period, [\3] and the first two years of that period can begin before April 29, 1982.

 Section 4205(a)(2) provides that a partial withdrawal occurs if there is partial cessation of the employer's contribution obligation.
-Section 4205(b)(2)(A)(i) provides that there is a partial cessation of the employer's contribution obligation if "the employer permanently ceases to have an obligation to contribute under one or more but fewer [4] than all collective bargaining agreements under which the employer has been obligated to contribute under the plan but continues to perform work in the jurisdiction of the collective bargaining agreement of the type for which contributions were previously required or transfers such work to another location".
-Your questions on the type of work for which contributions were previously required under the collective bargaining agreement, and whether an employer continues to perform such work in the jurisdiction of the agreement or transfers such work to another location are factual issues to be resolved in accordance with the statutory scheme.
+Section 4205(b)(2)(A)(i) provides that there is a partial cessation of the employer's contribution obligation if "the employer permanently ceases to have an obligation to contribute under one or more but fewer than all collective bargaining agreements under which the employer has been obligated to contribute under the plan but continues to perform work in the jurisdiction of the collective bargaining agreement of the type for which contributions were previously required or transfers such work to another location".
 Section 4205(b)(2)(A)(ii) provides that there is a partial cessation if "an employer permanently ceases to have an obligation to contribute under the plan with respect to work performed at one or more but fewer than all of its facilities, but continues to perform work at the facility of the type for which the obligation to contribute ceased".
-Generally, a cessation of operations at a facility by an employer due to a sale of the facility, under circumstances where the employer continues to contribute to the plan for other facilities, will not in [5] itself constitute a partial withdrawal under Section 4205(b)(2)(A)(ii).
+Generally, a cessation of operations at a facility by an employer due to a shutdown of the facility, under circumstances where [\4] the employer continues to contribute to the plan for other facilities, will not constitute a partial withdrawal under Section 4205(b)(2)(A)(ii).